— Closed to non-members (Commission members only)

 9:15am – 10:45am

 Kick off of the 2025 Winter Policy Summit by The Hon.
-Ann Rendahl, Washington, NARUC 1st VP
+Ann Rendahl, Washington, NARUC 1st Vice President

 Mutual assistance plays a critical role in keeping the lights on.
 From its humble beginnings where utilities joined together organically in response to storms, to the robust support network that it is today — deploying tens of thousands of personnel and resources to storm hit areas — mutual assistance is a great example of the power of partnership and the recognition of energy as a necessity.